Kerri-Anne/Group-5-Recuritment-and-Training/README.md

 # Group-5-Recuritment-and-Training
-This Repository is for uploading the LSEPI and Quality Assurance documents
+This Repository is for uploading all relevant files such as the LSEPI and Quality Assurance documents.
+Seminars, Vulnerability, Testing, Code, User Manual(Poster).